nadyavoynich/Instacart/README.md

 **Instacart** is the leading grocery technology company in North America, partnering with more than 1,400 national, regional, and local retail banners to deliver from more than 80,000 stores across more than 14,000 cities in North America.

 ## Project Description
-The primary aim of the project is to uncover patterns in the purchasing habits of Instacart's shoppers based on their and find every conceivable insight that can contribute to the further business growth.
+The key objective of the project is to uncover patterns in the purchasing habits of Instacart shoppers and provide recommendations based on the average shopper profile.

 **Main questions to answer:**
-- What shopper behaviour is at different hours of the day? days of the week?
+- What shopper behaviour is at different hours of the day, different days of the week?
-- How often and when are products from different department/aisle sold?
+- How many items do people buy?
 - How many days pass before people place another order?
-- How many items do people buy?
+- How many items do people buy since a previous order?
 - Which items are the best-sellers?
 - Which items are most frequently reordered?
 - Which items are added to the cart first? second? third?
-- What is a shopper profile?
+- How often and when are products from different department/aisle sold?

 **Project goals:**
 1. Extract data from the data source.